 Adam Friedman originally hails from the Sierra Nevada Mountains near Lake Tahoe, and currently resides in Portland, Oregon.
 His passion for nature and the great outdoors has manifested itself in his artwork and other personal interests.
 Since 2006, Adam has worked in the arts as an educator, administrator, and advocate.
 He holds an MFA from the San Francisco Art institute, and his work has been exhibited across the United States.
 He is currently represented by the Eleanor Harwood Gallery in San Francisco, CA.

 Julie Hammond has worked in arts administration and support since 2002 including stints with the Massachusetts Museum of Contemporary Art and as an assistant to performance artist William Pope.L.
 She has completed professional development programs in grant writing and arts management through Creative Capital (MAP Fund/Doris Duke) and the Network of Ensemble Theaters, and brings her enthusiasm for the arts to her role as a member of Young Audiences’ Development Department.
 Julie received a BA (Suma Cum Laude) in Theater from Bates College in Lewiston, ME.
 She has studied with theater makers in London, Budapest, Mexico, and Poland; performed in festivals and venues in Mexico, Poland, NYC, and along the west coast.
 She is a proud company member of Portland’s own Hand2Mouth Theatre.

 Music has been an important part of Josephine’s life from an early age, starting with violin and then classical voice.
-She received her Bachelor’s of Music in Vocal Performance from The Boston Conservatory and recently completed a Master’s in Arts Administration and Certificate in Nonprofit Management at the University of Oregon.
+She received her Bachelor’s of Music in Vocal Performance from The Boston Conservatory and a Master’s in Arts Administration and Certificate in Nonprofit Management from the University of Oregon.